Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu. Length 62"

 An absolutely wonderful old Edo-era boy's kimono in very soft hand spun and hand woven silk, with full-body batting (padding).

-Note that the same sumptuary laws which limited designs to the hemline of kimono for adults were also in place for children--though by this point it was an adherence to tradition rather than law,
+Note that the same sumptuary laws which limited designs to the hemline of kimono for adults were also in place for children--though by the mid-eighteen-hundreds it was an adherence to tradition

-particularly on the part of the generally more conservative Samurai families.
-Despite the long sleeve length (boys wore the same furisode-length sleeves as girls; the word furisode is
+rather than law, particularly on the part of the generally more conservative Samurai families.
+Despite the long sleeve length (boys wore the same furisode-length sleeves as girls; the word

-simply a combination of furi: fluttering and sode: sleeve), this kimono can be singled out as a boy's due to the carp motif, harking to the commonly-held belief that carp exemplify the desirable
+furisode is simply a combination of furi: fluttering and sode: sleeve), this kimono can be singled out as a boy's due to the carp motif, harking to the commonly-held belief that carp exemplify

 The entire design is beautifully hand-painted and the colors very bright, though the silk itself is delicate and has failed a little around the neckline due to age